 Ideally, eyes move effortlessly, accurately, smoothly, and quickly from one target to the next.
 During reading, eyes must track from word to word, and our cognitive and language skills interpret what we have read.

 Efficient eye movements set the foundation for proficient reading ability.
 Children who struggle with eye tracking are much more likely to have below grade level ability in reading.
-The tests required to diagnose eye tracking issues are not included in most vision screenings.
+The tests required to diagnose eye tracking issues are not included in most vision screenings unless they are performed by a Neuro Optometrist.

 Eye tracking is also a vital aspect of sports performance.
 The ability to track a moving ball, players moving across the field, and targets such as hoops, goals, bases, and more, require precise visual tracking skills that can be successfully practiced, trained, and enhanced.